weaversa/cryptol-course/labs/Language/Basics.md

                   ( a, b, a, b, a, b ) )  // We're so sorry
 ```

-After that set of exercises you likely see the conciseness of the
+After that set of exercises, you likely see the conciseness of the
 sequence type over the tuple type (it was hammered in pretty hard
 there at the end).
 Lesson: don't use tuples unless you really really
 have to.
 Curry your parameters and group heterogeneous elements